Induced Disjoint Paths in Claw-Free Graphs: Preliminaries

-The {\it line graph} of a graph $G$ with edges $e_1,\ldots,e_p$ is the graph $L(G)$ with vertices $u_1,\ldots,u_p$ such that there is an edge between any two vertices $u_i$ and $u_j$ if and only if $e_i$ and $e_j$ share one end vertex in $H$.
-It is easy to see that every line graph is claw-free.
+The {\it line graph} of a graph $G$ with edges $e_1,\ldots,e_p$ is the graph $L(G)$ with vertices $u_1,\ldots,u_p$ such that there is an edge between any two vertices $u_i$ and $u_j$ if and only if $e_i$ and $e_j$ share one end vertex in $G$.
+Every line graph is claw-free.
 We call $G$ the {\it preimage} of $L(G)$.
 It is well known that every connected line graph except $K_3$ has a unique preimage (see \eg\cite{H}).

 As a subroutine of our algorithm in Section~\ref{s-fpt}, we must compute the preimage of a line graph.
 For doing this we can use the linear-time algorithm of Roussopoulos~\cite{Ro73}.